-A vinyl wrap that has been taken care of can last 7 years.
+A custom vinyl wrap that has been taken care of can last 7 years.
 Color change films usually last 5 to 7 years, while a digitally printed wrap can last 5 years.
 Quality cast vinyl car wraps can last a lot longer than you’d think.

 Do car wraps damage the paint?

-A wrap should not damage the paint job on your vehicle.
-The wrap should actually preserve the paint underneath if the wrap is taken care of properly.
+A good car vinyl wrap film should not damage the paint job on your vehicle.
+The wrap vinyl should actually preserve the paint underneath if the wrap is taken care of properly.

 How long does it take for a car to be wrapped?

 Wrap installation will vary based on the type of car and how complex the wrap is.
 A vehicle with many curves will take longer to wrap than one with fewer curves.
 With help from a professional, the job can take 2 to 3 days to finish.
 This includes a 12-hour resting window for the film.